pemsley/coot/blog/_posts/2020-10-20-Coot-Cryo-EM-main.md

 Extract the worst-fitting (WD40) domain:

-  - Using **Jones' Rainbow**, find the domain start and end residues numbers
+  - Using **Jones' Rainbow**, find the domain start and end residues numbers (you are trying to find a doughnut-shaped molecule that fits this doughnut-shaped density)
-  - Let's imagine that you think that they are 517 and 1011:
+  - Let's imagine that you think that the residues at the ends of the domain are 517 and 1011:
   - **Edit** &rarr; **Copy Fragment** &rarr; [Use Atom Selection:] `//A/517-1011` &rarr; **OK**

 Let's work on this fragment: